 - Prevents further transmission of the virus infection

 - Prevents more mutations and emergence of new variants of concern

 - Prevents amplifying the vicious cycle of the pandemic

 - Helps ease the community from restrictive public health measures

 - Helps return the country to the normalcy of life and living

 We as a nation should agree to accept the common good.
 Get vaccinated as soon as possible.
 Time is of the essence.
 The Delta variants continue to circulate and would successfully infect a less than fully vaccinated person.
 And it will continue to super spread.

 For the sake of the common good, let us accept reasonable limits to absolute freedom to protect oneself and one’s family and community.
 Please get fully vaccinated.

 We have made great progress.
 Ending the pandemic is within sight, but the work is not completely finished.
 If we let our guard down, it could quickly return.
 We have learned our lessons; let’s use them.

-There is no freedom when once more we would fear being confined to bed ill and hoping to recover; being hospitalized for oxygen therapy while gasping for breath; and being admitted to ICU for intubation and attachment to a mechanical respirator in order to breathe and remain alive.
-There is no freedom in death except absence of human life.
+There is no freedom when once more we would fear being confined to bed ill and hoping to recover; being hospitalized for oxygen therapy while gasping for breath, and being admitted to ICU for intubation and attachment to a mechanical respirator in order to breathe and remain alive.
+There is no freedom in death except the absence of human life.